oppia/oppia-web-developer-docs/Instructions-for-Admins.md

    and play with the app for a while to make sure that nothing seems amiss.

+### Deploying the release

 1. Deploy the release.
 If fixes need to be made, merge them into `develop` and cherry-pick onto the release branch.

 1. Bump the version number by editing `app.yaml`, and update the `CHANGELOG` file.
-Use the commit message `Bump the version number to [VERSION_NUMBER] and update the changelog.` in order to make it easier to find when compiling future changelists.
+Use the commit message `Update the changelog.` in order to make it easier to find when compiling future changelists.

    **Note**: you can get this and other useful information for the release by running: